Hospital Calls Police to Stop Texas Sheriff Deputy Getting Ivermectin: 'The Medicine Will Kill Him’

 “He went dark on me that day,” she said.
 “He talked about his career, talked about distributing things with our kids.
 I told him to stop it.
 But he said, ‘Just let me tell you these things.”

-Erin said her husband told her that, “They're going to kill me.”
+Erin said her husband told her, “They're going to kill me.”

 I asked her if those were his actual words.
 She said yes.
 “He told me to hire an attorney because they are going to kill him.
 He felt that.
-He thought if he went on ventailors he knew the odds weren’t great.”
+He thought if he went on the ventilator he knew the odds weren’t great.”

 The next morning, Oct.
 7, Erin got an early morning call from the hospital.
 “They said, ‘We are intubating him.
 We’re putting him on a ventilator.
 You need to get up here,” she recalled.
 Erin raced to the hospital.